alexbacanu/recommen.do/README.md

 # 🤖 recommen.do

-Get 🛍️ shopping recommendations on Amazon, Newegg or Ebay using 🤖 OpenAI.
+🛍️ Get shopping recommendations on Amazon, Newegg or Ebay, powered by OpenAI 🤖.

 ## 🔥 About this project